Music Therapy Internship

 All applicants will receive a confirmation email that their materials have been received.
 If you have not received a response within 48hrs, please contact Erin Jester.
 If you have any questions about this internship or application requirements, please contact Erin Jester at (440) 230-6100 x700 or email@example.com.
 Please visit our programs and informational website pages to familiarize yourself with our services, therapeutic team, mission and vision.

 Ellen has completed her coursework at Saint Mary-of-the-Woods College.
 Her last step to sitting for the Music Therapy Certification Board Exam is an internship with at least 1040 hours through our University-Affiliate Internship Program.
 She'll be training with Beyond Words from October 2021-May 2022 in our Music Therapy and Adapted Dance Programs.

 2020-21 Music Therapy Intern

 Olivia completed her coursework at Baldwin Wallace University.
-She is currently finishing her internship at Beyond Words and is scheduled to complete a total of 1010 hours on April 30, 2021. through our university affiliate internship program with the Cleveland Music Therapy Consortium.
+She completed her internship at Beyond Words with a total of 1013 hours from October 5, 2020-May 3, 2021 through our university affiliate internship program with the Cleveland Music Therapy Consortium

 2019-20 Music Therapy Intern